Wyken: Local legends

 The churchyard of St Mary Magdalene's church has been known to generations of residents as the site of a pirate grave dating to some time in the 19th century.
 The legend had it that to summon the spectre one had to run around the grave three times.
 This legend later evolved to running around the church itself three times followed by throwing a stone through the windows of the church, which led to the removal of the headstone by the vicar of the parish in the 1960s.
 It is also said to be the birthplace of St George in Caludon Castle, of which only one wall remains.

 Churches and schools

-St. Mary Magdalene's church is the oldest church in Coventry, being 900 years old; along with The Church of the Risen Christ only a few meters away, it forms one ministry (two buildings one church).
-Both are part of a group of Anglican parishes: the group also includes two other churches, The Church of the Holy Cross in Wyken and St. Michael's in Stoke.
+St Mary Magdalene's is regarded as the oldest surviving church in Coventry, with its origins dating back approximately 900 years.
+Together with the nearby Church of the Risen Christ, it forms a single ministry, expressed through two buildings but one worshipping community.
+Both churches sit within a wider group of historic Anglican parishes that also includes the Church of the Holy Cross in Wyken and St Michael’s in Stoke.

-The secondary schools for the area are Caludon Castle School and Lyng Hall School.
+Secondary schools in the area are Caludon Castle School and Lyng Hall School.